redapemusic35/Reynolds-CV3/content/authors/montaque-reynolds/index.md

 user_groups:
 - Researchers
 - Visitors
 ---

 I am a first year Doctoral student in the department of Philosophy at Saint Louis University.
-My research interests include Epistemology (mostly virtue), Philosophy of Religion and Philosophy of Mind and philosophy of Law.
-However, my primary focus are characteristic virtues of agents in each of the above areas.
+My research interests include Epistemology (mostly virtue), Philosophy of Religion and Philosophy of Mind and philosophy of Music.
+However, my primary focuses currently are characteristic virtues of agents and how these are developed.
+Presently, I am researching ways in which music and narratives can influence the development of human virtues in each of the above areas.
+Two methods that I am researching in this area are those of topic modeling and sentiment analysis using Stanford's NLP (Natural Language Processing).
 When I am not reading about or writing about virtue, I enjoy spending my free time with my wife Amanda and our two darling children.